About Us

 Our Goals

-• Identify Best Practices: Through our collective process, we seek to identify best practices in countering antisemitism and to evaluate their potential applicability to diverse national and social contexts.
+• Identify Future Practices: Through the collaborative process, practitioners identify effective strategies for countering antisemitism and evaluate their applicability in future contexts.

 Our Approach